amystar101/MYspace/readme.md

  uploading of files are implemented using AJAX

  Version 2 is added
-  features added - data shairing using shareable link - user authentication using passport js - mongodb database. for more info read the readme of v2
+  features added - data shairing using shareable link - user authentication using passport js - mongodb database - Files uploaded in the form of chunks - Progress Loading is displayed - refactored CSS. for more info read the readme of v2